LucasLeandro1204/vue-content-loading/README.md

 # Documentation & Examples

-Documentation with all presets is available at [HERE](https://lucasleandro1204.github.io/vue-content-loading)
+Documentation with all presets is available [HERE](https://lucasleandro1204.github.io/vue-content-loading)

 ## Installation

-Simple install via NPM
+Simple installation via NPM

 ``$ npm install vue-content-loading --save``

 ##### License

 This project is licensed under the MIT license.
-See the LICENSE file for more details
+See the [LICENSE file](./LICENSE) for more details